dominicp6/VAE-SpikeProtein-Generation/README.md

 # VAE-SpikeProtein-Generation
-Implementation of "Generating Sentences from a Continuous Space" paper using pytorch and torchtext.
+Implementation of "Generating Sentences from a Continuous Space" paper using pytorch.
 Generates SARS-COV2 Spike proteins based on the GISAID dataset.

 ## Prerequisites
 * Python 2.7